ordina-jworks/ordina-jworks.github.io/_posts/2018-03-15-complete-introduction-to-nodejs.md

 ## Multithreading
 This is usually a big issue/talking point when it comes to node.

-In short: each NodeJs process is single threaded. if you want multiple threads, you have to have multiple processes as well.
+In short: each NodeJs process is single threaded.
+If you want multiple threads, you have to have multiple processes as well.
-You could say that because of that, NodeJs encourages you to implement microservices when dealing with these larger and complicated applications, which is a good thing since it makes not only your entire application but also each process individually very scalable.
+You could say that because of that, NodeJs encourages you to implement microservices when dealing with these larger and complicated applications.
+Which is a good thing since it makes not only your entire application but also each process individually very scalable.
 The downside is that this might introduce some added complexity to your application.
-But with Node's lively modular ecosystem (npm) you can imagine there are already solutions to make setting this up a lot easier, (I.e. moleculer, Seneca, ...).
+But with Node's lively modular ecosystem (npm) you can imagine there are already solutions to make setting this up a lot easier, (I.e. Moleculer, Seneca, ...).

 An important characteristic of microservices is "shared nothing".
 Node has a shared-nothing model: